Camp Ramah Darom

 Nestled in the foothills of the Blue Ridge Mountains and surrounded by the Chattahoochee National Forest, Ramah Darom is a welcoming place that offers experiential Jewish programs for all ages throughout the year.
 In the summer, young campers at Camp Ramah Darom have transformative Jewish experiences: they learn new skills, forge identity, gain independence and build lifelong friendships.
 During the year, Ramah Darom Retreats at the Kaplan Mitchell Retreat Center offer adults and families the chance to explore, learn, create, connect, build community and further their passions and interests through a Jewish lens.
 Our breathtaking 185-acre kosher campus is also available for rentals from mid-August through May for synagogues, schools, community and corporate groups and celebrations.

 We invite you to explore our website to discover more about us and the magic of Ramah Darom.
 Watch Camp videos, meet the Camp leadership, and read a message from the Director, Geoff Menkowitz below.
-Schedule a tour of our Clayton campus and contact us directly for more information.
+Schedule a tour of our Clayton campus, download a Camp brochure and contact us directly for more information.

 Since 1997, we have watched children grow from timid first-time campers into confident young adults who are now becoming leaders in their own communities.
 Ramah Darom is a place where children have fun, learn new skills, gain independence and build lifelong friendships.
 In this space, campers from the Southeast join together with staff members from around the United States and Israel to create an exceptional Jewish community.